 How green are electric cars?
+An open debate

 How green are electric cars?
 Are they really greener and more environmentally friendly than the cleanest conventional cars?
 That’s a question that is dividing opinion, even among green campaigners.